dscamiss/hesse/README.md

         return torch.hstack((rows_1, rows_2))
 ```

-Make an instance of `MimoModel` along with some inputs.
+Make an instance of `MimoModel` along with some batch inputs.

 ```python
 input_dim = 2